bekk/bekk-christmas/post/security/stuff-we-listen-to.md

   [](https://twit.tv/shows/security-now)Hosted by Steve Gibson, the man who coined the term spyware and created the first anti-spyware program, and Leo Laporte.
 They discuss, in understandable terms, the hottest topics and latest news in security today.
 * [Reply All](https://gimletmedia.com/shows/reply-all)

-  Not really a security podcast, but rather about the "life on the internet" in general.
+  Not really a pure security podcast, but rather about the "life on the internet" in general.
 It occasionally has some hacker stories.
 Hosted by PJ Vogt, Alex Goldman, and Emmanuel Dzotsi.
 * [Hunting Warhead](https://www.cbc.ca/listen/cbc-podcasts/387-hunting-warhead)

   Hunting Warhead follows journalists and police on a global mission to expose the darkest corners of the internet.
 Host Daemon Fairless tracks down the investigators, survivors and criminals themselves.